These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 Avoid waxy potatoes like red potatoes.
 They have a higher moisture content and have a tendency to get gluey when mashed or whipped.

-If you’re deciding between russet potatoes or Yukon Gold potatoes, know that Yukon Golds are going to give you creamier mashed potatoes and russets will give you fluffier ones.
+If you’re deciding between Russet potatoes or Yukon Gold potatoes, know that Yukon Golds are going to give you creamier mashed potatoes and Russets will give you fluffier ones.

 Can potatoes be overwhipped?